All Episodes

 We beat them every single time.

-I mean, we've heard so much about the terms of service that basically, you know, that if you're gonna do business as a Chinese company, you have to give data over to the Chinese military, Chinese intelligence, the Chinese Communist Party.
+I mean, we've heard so much about the terms of service that basically, you know, if you're going to do business as a Chinese company, you have to give data over to the Chinese military, Chinese intelligence, the Chinese Communist Party.

-And we know a hundred million Americans have got TikTok on their phones like having a hundred million Chinese spy devices or hundred million balloons, if you will.
+And we know 100 million Americans have got TikTok on their phones, like having 100 million Chinese spy devices or 100 million balloons, if you will.

 Then they reshuffled real quick and tried to get a U.S. subsidiary.